mozilla-services/requests-hawk/README.rst

 <https://github.com/hueniverse/hawk>`_ mechanism.

-Hawk itself does not provide any mechanism for obtaining or transmitting the set of shared credentials required, but this project proposes the following scheme (that we use accross mozilla services projects).
+Hawk itself does not provide any mechanism for obtaining or transmitting the set of shared credentials required, but this project proposes a scheme we use accross mozilla services projects.

 Great, how can I use it?
 ========================